vecipher/Clematis3/README.md

 CLI details, delegation rules, and recipes live in **[docs/m8/cli.md](docs/m8/cli.md)**.
 Packaging/extras and quality gates: **[docs/m8/packaging_cli.md](docs/m8/packaging_cli.md)** · **[CONTRIBUTING.md](CONTRIBUTING.md)**.

 ### M9: deterministic parallelism (flag‑gated)
 The PR63 surface adds a validated config for deterministic parallelism.
 Defaults keep behavior identical to previous milestones.
 As of PR66, T1 can fan‑out **per active graph** via the deterministic runner, with stable merge ordering; as of PR67, minimal observability metrics are available when enabled.
-As of **PR68**, T2 can fan‑out across **in‑memory** shards with a deterministic, tier‑ordered merge (score‑desc, id‑asc; de‑dupe by id); OFF path remains byte‑identical.
+As of **PR68**, T2 can fan‑out across **in‑memory** shards with a deterministic, tier‑ordered merge (score‑desc, id‑asc; de‑dupe by id); as of **PR69**, T2 can also fan‑out across **LanceDB** partitions behind the same gate; OFF path remains byte‑identical.

 ```yaml
 perf: